Convergence (economics): Limitations

 The fact that a country is poor does not guarantee that catch-up growth will be achieved.
 Moses Abramovitz emphasised the need for 'Social Capabilities' to benefit from catch-up growth.
-These include an ability to absorb new technology, attract capital and participate in global markets.
+These capabilities include an ability to absorb new technology, attract capital and participate in global markets.
 According to Abramovitz, these prerequisites must be in place in an economy before catch-up growth can occur, and explain why there is still divergence in the world today.

 The theory also assumes that technology is freely traded and available to developing countries that are attempting to catch-up.
 Capital that is expensive or unavailable to these economies can also prevent catch-up growth from occurring, especially given that capital is scarce in these countries.
 This often traps countries in a low-efficiency cycle whereby the most efficient technology is too expensive to be acquired.
-The differences in productivity techniques is what separates the leading developed nations from the following developed nations, but by a margin narrow enough to give the following nations an opportunity to catch-up.
+The differences in productivity techniques are what separates the leading developed nations from the following developed nations, but by a margin narrow enough to give the following nations an opportunity to catch-up.
 This process of catch-up continues as long as the following nations have something to learn from the leading nations, and will only cease when the knowledge discrepancy between the leading and following nations becomes very small and eventually exhausted.

-According to Professor Jeffrey Sachs, convergence is not occurring everywhere because of the closed economic policy of some developing countries, which could be solved through free trade and openness.
-In a study of 111 countries between 1970 and 1989, Sachs and Andrew Warner concluded that the industrialized countries had a growth of 2.3%/year/capita, open economy developing countries 4.5% and closed economy developing countries only 2%.
+According to Professor Jeffrey Sachs, convergence is not occurring everywhere due to the closed economic policy of some developing countries, which could be solved through free trade and openness.
+In a study of 111 countries between 1970 and 1989, Sachs and Andrew Warner concluded that the industrialized countries had a growth of 2.3% per year per capita, open economy developing countries 4.5% and closed economy developing countries had only 2%.

 Robert Lucas stated the "Lucas paradox" which is the observation that capital is not flowing from developed countries to developing countries despite the fact that developing countries have lower levels of capital per worker.
-This statement, however, has received recently serious objections.
+However, this statement has recently received serious objections.